 - The Freedom Unlimited is a personal card, while the Ink Unlimited is a business card

-- The Ink Unlimited offers better car rental protection and a much better sign-up bonus
+- The Ink Unlimited offers better car rental protection and a better sign-up bonus

-Other than that, the two cards are very similar.
+Other than those differences, the two cards are very similar.
 I have both of these cards (yes, I have a lot of Chase credit cards).

 What About The Citi Double Cash Card?